Review Your Medicare Part D Prescription

 Part D drug coverage is not like general Medicare, for which you can sign up once and keep the same plan for the rest of your life.
 Insurance companies can change the premiums, deductibles, copays and benefits of drug plans every year.
 You may lose thousands of dollars by not reviewing your drug plan every year to find out which plan is best for you.
 To review the drug plans for the next year, call1-800-MEDICARE (1-800-633-4227), or go to Medicare.gov.
 Note that this website is not Medicare.com.

 If you have limited income and assets, you can also enroll in Medicare’s Extra Help program that helps people pay the costs of Medicare drug plans, like premiums, deductibles and copays.
 You can enroll in the Extra Help program at the same time that you enroll in a drug plan.
 People who qualify for Extra Help are also allowed to enroll in a new drug plan at anytime of the year.

-The open enrollment period for changing to a new drug plan begins October 15 and ends December 7, 2015.
+The open enrollment period for changing to a new drug plan begins October 15 and ends December 7 of each year.
 During that period, you can: